Napping After Exercise: The Timing Guide

 Growth Hormone: Exercise and N3 Deep Sleep

 Growth hormone secretion is stimulated by two independent signals: vigorous exercise (particularly resistance training and high-intensity cardio) and N3 deep sleep.
 Exercise produces a GH pulse during and immediately after training.
 N3 deep sleep produces the largest GH pulse of the 24-hour cycle — typically in the first deep sleep episode of the night.
 A recovery nap achieving N3 adds a third GH pulse during the day.
-Van Cauter and colleagues’ research established the architecture of GH secretion across the sleep cycle, confirming that N3 duration is the primary determinant of nocturnal GH output.
-Whether the exercise-induced GH peak and the nap N3 peak produce additive effects in muscle protein synthesis versus independent peaks is not conclusively established — but both stimuli are individually well-supported, and the overlap in timing (post-training N3 nap) is likely beneficial for recovery.
+Van Cauter and colleagues’ research established that N3 duration is the primary determinant of nocturnal GH output.
+Whether the exercise-induced GH peak and the nap N3 peak produce additive effects in muscle protein synthesis is not conclusively established — but both stimuli are individually well-supported, and the overlap in timing (post-training N3 nap) is likely beneficial for recovery.

 When to Skip the Post-Exercise Nap